penn-pal-lab/robot_aware_control/notes.md

 This document will log the progress of the project.

 ## TODOS:
+- make configurable
+- make static version of original camera
 - fix randomness seed
-- log more information of distance, success
-- get MuJoCo segmentation masks

 ### 8/29/20
 - Done with initial CEM implementation from AAP project.
 Tested on FetchReach and seems to work well.